tm logo

 • Filing basis: Use in commerce or intent to use.

-Step 4: File your trademark application through Trademarkia
+Step 4: Complete your trademark application process through Trademarkia

-Experience a smoother trademark filing process with Trademarkia.
+Experience a smoother trademark filing process with Trademarkia’s trademark registration attorneys.

-• Easy process: Our platform guides you step-by-step, making the application process straightforward and error-free.
+• Easy process: Instead of attempting to use the USPTO's trademark electronic application system (TEAS), our platform guides you step-by-step, making the application process straightforward and error-free.

-• Expert assistance: Get professional help from experienced trademark attorneys who ensure your application is complete and compliant.
+• Expert assistance: Get professional help from an experienced trademark attorney who ensures your application is complete and compliant.

-• Comprehensive searches: We conduct detailed searches beyond just USPTO records to minimize conflicts and increase your trademark's chances of approval.
+• Comprehensive searches: We conduct detailed searches beyond just United States Patent and Trademark Office (USPTO) records to minimize conflicts and increase your trademark's chances of approval.

 • Ongoing support: After filing, we'll continue to monitor your trademark, alert you to any potential issues, and provide continuous support.